Title VI Complaint Procedure

 1. Submission of Complaint.

-Any person who feels that he or she, individually or as a member of any class of persons, on the basis of race, color, or national origin has been excluded from or denied the benefits of, or subjected to discrimination caused by Heartspring, may file a written complaint with the Heartspring Chief Financial Officer (CFO).
-A sample complaint form is available for download here and is available in hard copy at the offices of Heartspring.
+Any person who feels that he or she, individually or as a member of any class of persons, on the basis of race, color, or national origin has been excluded from or denied the benefits of, or subjected to discrimination caused by Heartspring, may file a written complaint with the Director of Equity, Engagement and Student Safety (EESS).
+A complaint form is available for download here and is available in hard copy at the offices of Heartspring.
 Upon request, Heartspring will mail the complaint form.
 Such complaints must be filed within 180 calendar days after the date the discrimination occurred.

 Note: Assistance in the preparation of any complaints will be provided to a person or persons upon request and as appropriate.
 If information is needed in another language, then contact Mary Huber at 316.634.8806.